-However, an important thing to remember when working on yourself, is to not let it consume you to the point that it is all about you.
-One of the points of being married is that it is no longer about you, but about focusing more on the other person.
+However, an important thing to remember when working on yourself is not to let it consume you to the point that it is all about you.
+One of the aspects of being married is that it is no longer about you, but about focusing on the other person, too.
 There needs to be a healthy balance, where you can focus on your partner, but also take care of yourself.
-And the great thing is, marriage is a partnership!
-This means your spouse will do the same for you!
-So do not fret, you will be loved, cherished, admired, and sometimes even spoiled, by your spouse in return for everything you do for them.
+And the great thing is, marriage is a partnership, meaning your spouse will do the same for you!
+So do not fret, you will be loved, cherished, admired, and hopefully even spoiled, by your spouse in return for everything you do for him.

 Use kind words and actions.
 Give compliments often to your spouse.
 Let them know they look beautiful or handsome today.
 Give them an extra long hug and a kiss.
 If you want something done, ask graciously.
 Do not nag.
 No one wants a nagging wife or husband, and no one wants a mean one either.
 Kindness is always the way to go.

-Having gratitude is a very important habit to have when it comes to achieving a successful marriage.
-Say thank you when your partner does a kind gesture or says something sweet.
-Say thanks when your husband comes home from a hard days work, for providing for the family.
-Give thanks to your wife for taking care of the children, for maintaining the home, and for providing nutritious meals for everyone.
+Having gratitude is an essential habit to have when it comes to achieving a successful marriage.
+Say thank you when your husband does a kind gesture or says something sweet, or when he comes home from a hard days work, for providing for the family.
 Only two little words, yet they have such a huge impact.
-You are letting them know that all the work and effort they put into their job is being noticed and appreciated.
+You are letting him know that all the work and effort he is doing is being noticed and appreciated.

 Know When to Pause

 Life gets busy.
-The dishes need to get done.
-The laundry needs ironing.
-The garden needs to be watered.
-You need to go grocery shopping.
-The living room is a mess.
-No matter what is on your ‘to do’ list, know that it’s okay to press ‘pause’.
-Let the dishes sit for an extra 30 minutes.
-The laundry can wait till tomorrow.
-So there are pillows on the floor and dirty paw prints on the couch.
+The dishes need to get done, the laundry needs ironing, and the living room is a mess.
+No matter what is on your ‘to do’ list, know that it’s okay to press ‘pause.’
+Let the dishes sit for an extra 30 minutes, and the laundry can wait till tomorrow.
 Leave it.
 Nothing is more important to get done then spending time with your spouse.
-All those things can wait, but time is precious and life is short, so spend as much time as you possibly can with each other.
+All those things can wait, but time is precious, and life is short, so spend as much time as you possibly can with each other.

-Just because the rings were exchanged and the wedding is done, doesn’t mean it’s messy buns, pjs, and sweats every day.
+Just because the rings were exchanged and the wedding is finished, doesn’t mean it’s messy buns, PJs, and sweats every day.
 Well, yes, it sort of is, especially if you are both total homebodies and like the comfort of your home.
 However, another way to keep a healthy marriage is to continue dating.
-What?!
-Yes, I know, you would think that doesn’t happen anymore once your married.
-It would just be as if you are going out on a regular day.

 Have Meals Together

 This is another one of those times where if you have different work schedules, it may be hard to have a meal together.
-But even if you have just one, that’s still a big achievement.
-Whether it be breakfast, lunch, or dinner, sitting down together at the dining room table, eating a hot, home cooked meal, brings you closer.
-You are interacting with each other, talking about your plan for the day, or having general conversation.
+But even if you have just one, that’s still an achievement.
+Whether it be breakfast, lunch, or dinner, sitting down together at the dining room table, eating a hot, home-cooked meal, brings you closer.
+You are interacting with each other, talking about your plan for the day, or having a general conversation.
 You tell stories of what happened throughout your day, discuss important things, or make plans for the future.
-Meal time together is an essential part of your day in keeping your marriage alive and going.
+Mealtime together is an essential part of your day in keeping your marriage alive and going.

 Apologize and Forgive, Then Let It Go

 This one should be easy.
 Your husband may have left his dirty socks on the floor…again!
 Forgive him.
 You snapped at your husband, say sorry.
-Don’t hold grudges, don’t drag the apology on.
-It is unhealthy and will make your partner feel that being forgiven or receiving an apology is a rare thing, which it really should not be.
+Don’t hold grudges, don’t drag on the apology.
+It is unhealthy and will make your partner feel that being forgiven or receiving an apology is a rare thing, which it really shouldn’t be.
 Once it’s said and done, let it go.

-I laugh everyday with my husband, and half the time, I don’t even know what we are even laughing about.
-It’s just so contagious and we have fun with each other.
+I laugh every day with my husband, and half the time, I don’t even know what we are laughing at.
+It’s so contagious, and we have fun with each other.
 Sometimes we end up in tears or even on the floor.
-I can confidently say that laughing everyday is one of the main reasons why we have a successful marriage so far.
+I can confidently say that laughing every day is one of the main reasons why we have a successful marriage so far.

 Choose Each Other

 At the end of the day, it’s the two of you, and it always will be the two of you.
 When you need a shoulder to cry on, you turn to your spouse.
-You have something on your mind, your wife is there to listen.
-Have some exciting news you want to tell someone, your hubby is there.
-In good times and when things get tough, the only person who will be by your side is your spouse.
+You have something on your mind, your husband is there to listen.
+Have some exciting news you want to tell someone, there he is.
+The only person who will be by your side during all the good and bad times is your spouse.
 When you exchanged those vows, you promised to be with each other for always.
 If they said yes to dating you, yes to the proposal, and ‘i do’ at the wedding, they already chose you, so continue choosing each other.

-If at any time you decide to no longer choose each other, know that this is the path to a downward spiral on not having a successful marriage.
-This is very sad to think about.
-Know that it is up to both of you as a team to face your struggles head on, to heal and to make that choice on staying and working together.
+If at any time you decide to choose each other no longer, know that this is the path to a downward spiral in not having a successful marriage.
+Know that it is up to both of you as a team to face your struggles head on, to heal and to make that choice of staying and working together.